apache/iceberg/site/docs/contribute.md

 ## Building the Project Locally

-Iceberg is built using Gradle with Java 8 or Java 11.
+Iceberg is built using Gradle with Java 8, 11, or 17.

 * To invoke a build and run tests: `./gradlew build`
 * To skip tests: `./gradlew build -x test -x integrationTest`